2023 Solar Incentives Guide for Aurora, IL - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a certain percentage of your solar system's cost.
+When you think about solar incentives, you probably think of federal incentives first.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-More information about the new Inflation Reduction Act can be found here.
-Your local Aurora solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Aurora solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives